stackblitz/docs/docs/platform/webcontainers/browser-support.md

 ---
 title: &title WebContainers Browser Support
-description: &description For WebContainers, we support desktop Chromium-based browsers out of the box, as well as Safari 16.4 TP and Firefox, which both are in alpha state.
+description: &description For WebContainers, we support desktop Chromium-based browsers out of the box, as well as Safari 16.4 TP and Firefox, which both are in beta.
 head:
   - ['meta', {property: 'og:title', content: *title}]
   - ['meta', {property: 'og:image', content: 'https://developer.stackblitz.com/img/og/webcontainer-browser-support.png'}]